 How Does Deep Drawing Work?

 The metal drawing process starts with a single blank and a metal die.
 A tool (called a plug) is used to punch sheet metal into a die.
 The sheet metal will become the same shape as the tools, which is often a round shape with a significant radius and depth to it.
-Drinking cans are often made using this process.
-But, deep drawing can be used to create irregular shapes too, such as sinks.
-The sheet metal is punched into the die.
-Therefore, the material that is going to be used, must be highly resistant to stress and tension damage.
+This process often makes drinking cans.
+However, deep drawing can also create irregular shapes, such as sinks.
+The die receives the punched sheet metal.
+Thus, the material to be used must highly resist stress and tension damage.
 So, failure to use a strong sheet metal can result in a weak product that is subject to breaking easily.

 The amount of pressure you apply depends on the type of product you are trying to achieve.
 Although deep drawing seems similar to metal stamping, the process is different.
 This is because deep drawing offers the ability to create deeper components.
 Therefore, components which have been manufactured with a deep drawing machine are usually high in strength, despite their minimal weight.